AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 #### Drilldown

 The Treemap chart is interactive by default.
-It comes with a built-in drilldown feature: if you click an element, you drill down to its children, and if you click a header, you drill up a level.
+It comes with a built-in drilldown feature: if you click on an element, you drill down to its children, and if you click on a header, you drill up a level.
 This behavior can be modified.

+**Note** It is also possible to drill down or up from the [context menu](../Common_Settings/UI_Controls/Context_Menu): right-click on a tile or a header and select "Drill Down To" or "Drill Up" in the menu (if, of course, either of these options is available for the element).

 When you work with interactivity, sometimes the {api: anychart.data.Tree#search}search(){api} method might be helpful.
-It requires your data to be organized in a particular way: use the [data tree model](Working_with_Data/Using_Data_Tree_Model) and create an instance of the {api:anychart.data.Tree}anychart.data.Tree{api} with the help of {api:anychart.data#tree}anychart.data.tree(){api}:
+It requires your data to be organized in a special way: use the [data tree model](Working_with_Data/Using_Data_Tree_Model) and create an instance of the {api:anychart.data.Tree}anychart.data.Tree{api} with the help of {api:anychart.data#tree}anychart.data.tree(){api}:

 ```
 // get data